subhadip2510/SMS-Email---Spam---Classifier/README.md

 - The model may have difficulty with messages containing excessive special characters
 - Performance may vary with messages in languages other than English

 ## 📸 Web Application Interface

-Below is the user interface of the Email/SMS Spam Classifier built using Flask:
+Below is the user interface of the Email/SMS Spam Classifier built using Streamlit:

 ![Spam Classifier Web UI](ui.png)